ISO 10993-1-2018 Biocompatibility – What’s new?

 The FDA has not yet added ISO 10993-1-2018 to the recognized standards database.
 Still, the FDA guidance on the use of ISO 10993-1, released in February 2016, already addressed most of the changes contained in the new 5th edition.

 Overview of Changes in ISO 10993-1-2018

 The 5th edition includes a foreword that explains the changes from the 4th edition.
 The 5th edition replaces the 4th edition (i.e., ISO 10993-1-2009), and it incorporates the correction that was made in 2010.
 The most significant changes from the previous version are:

 - Table A.1 in Annex A, Evaluation Tests for Consideration, was expanded with the addition of six new columns:

 - “material mediated pyrogenicity”

 - “reproductive/developmental toxicity”

-In addition, instead of tests to be conducted being identified with an “X,” the updated table now identifies endpoints to be considered with “E.” The only column containing an “X” is the column for physical and/or chemical information.
+- Instead of tests to be conducted is identified with an “X,” the updated table now identifies endpoints to be considered with “E.” The only column containing an “X” is the column for physical and/or chemical information.
 This information is identified as a prerequisite for a risk assessment.
-The new Annex A is now 5 pages in length.
+The new Annex A is now five pages in length.